 Just over the city's border with Shorewood, I rejoined the Oak Leaf Trail in Lake Park and swooped down to the lakefront, watching a freighter on the lake as I rode back to the art museum and downtown.

 The next day, I went to the visitors center to beg for a bike map and found out the Oak Leaf Trail actually has 48 miles of paved off-road paths, 31 miles of parkway drives and 27 miles of connecting streets that eventually will be converted to off-road paths.

-Like Minneapolis' Grand Rounds, the trail circles the city on parkways, following Lake Michigan and the Milwaukee, Menomonee and Root rivers; on its north edge, only two miles of city streets separate it from the Interurban Trail.
+Like Minneapolis' Grand Rounds, the trail circles the city on parkways, following Lake Michigan and the Milwaukee, Menomonee and Root rivers; on its north edge, it connects to the Interurban Trail.

 amazingly low-key and easy to navigate on a bicycle.
-I like to stay at Marquette Universityís Straz Tower (for more, see Cheap stays), where I take my bike up to my room on the elevator.
+In summer, I like to stay at Marquette Universityís Straz Tower, where I take my bike up to my room on the elevator.

 © Beth Gauper